 A second good answer is that some information is hard to copy from products based on it.
 In 1951, a viewer in a movie theater could not easily make a good replica of the film on screen.
 Theaters could screen Ace in the Hole without worrying that the thousands of people who saw it each week would make their own copies.
-All they had to do was maintain reasonable security over the canisters containing the reels of their theater's copy, a much easier problem.
-This works better for some information than others: A Shark bowling ball is easy to cut open.
-Prudential's bond-trading platform is an interesting middle case: revealed the general concept to any user, but the software implementing it remained on Prudential's computers, where users could not inspect the details.
+All the theaters had to do was maintain reasonable security over the canisters containing the film reels, a much easier problem.
+This works better for some information than others: a Shark bowling ball is easy to cut open.
+Prudential's bond-trading platform is an interesting middle case.
+The trading platform revealed the general concept to any user, but the software implementing it remained on Prudential's computers, where users could not inspect the details.

 A third good answer is that sometimes copying is fine because there are structural features of the product market that allow the creator to recoup their investment before copying becomes a problem.
 Movies take months or years to make and cost millions of dollars.
 Even leaving copyright law aside, by the time another studio could have produced and released its own Floyd Collins movie, Ace in the Hole would already have completed its initial theatrical run, on which its financial success hinged.
-Similarly, an electronic trading platform is ccomplicated, expensive, and slow to create - and by the time a competitor was up and running, Prudential's would have been well-established.
+Similarly, an electronic trading platform is complicated, expensive, and slow to create.
+Prudential's was already well-established by the time competitors had their up and running.
 Bond traders need to be on a trading platform with other traders, so network effects will tend to protect an established platform from later-arriving competitors.
-On the other hand, there are fewer such structural barriers in the bowling-ball market; a bowling ball is a relatively straightfoward object.
+On the other hand, there are fewer such structural barriers in the bowling-ball market; a bowling ball is a relatively straightforward object.